-Brazilian Butt Lift or BBL involves harvesting fat through liposuction of different areas of your body: lateral/medial thighs, abdomen, flank, back, arms, etc, and then transplanting this fat into the buttocks.
+Brazilian Butt Lift or BBL involves harvesting fat through liposuction of different areas of the body: lateral/medial thighs, abdomen, flank, back, arms, etc, and then transplanting this fat into the buttocks.
 The fat from these areas will be used for the enhancement and also provide contouring of the areas where the fat was removed.

 If there was not enough fat from these areas though an implant with the BBL may be needed.